johnoh26/today-i-learned/README.md

 1) 1 TIL from a Tech Tuesday article or few pages in a book
 2) 1 commit to side project (changed from 1 leetcode on Feb 10)

+2/24 Th - localStorage vs sessionStorage
+- localStorage persists between tabs until browser is closed.
+- sessionStorage is specific to a tab.

 2/23 W - Business object vs. services
 - repository layer is to access the database layer.
 Methods in the repo layer should not contain much logic.
 Should be simple LINQ-ish methods.
 - Business objects (BO) can contain some logic in addition to the repository layer.